cagri26ren/GShare/README.md

 <img src="https://github.com/cagri26ren/GShare/blob/master/Pictures/Register.PNG" width="225" height="400" />

 <h3>Homepage</h3>
 <div>In homepage users can switch to lengding or borrowing mode by touching the buttons that say "Lend" and "Borrow".
-They will see the items that other users want to give others in lending mode and in borrowing mode they see the items thar other users want.</div>
+They will see the items that other users want to give others in lending mode and in borrowing mode they see the items thar other users want.
+User can reach this page by touching the left first button in the menu.</div>

 <p>When user presses lending mode in homepage.</p>
 <img src="https://github.com/cagri26ren/GShare/blob/master/Pictures/Homepage.PNG" width="225" height="400" />